Get insider access

 Turtle Beach Stealth 700 Gen 2 Wireless

 The Turtle Beach Stealth 700 Gen 2 Wireless are better overall than the Turtle Beach Stealth 600 Gen 2 Wireless.
-The Stealth 700 have a more comprehensive control scheme, better-build quality, a superior boom microphone, and deliver audio more consistently.
+The Stealth 700 have a more comprehensive control scheme, a better-build quality, and a superior boom microphone, and they deliver audio more consistently.
 They're also Bluetooth-compatible, allowing you to connect to your phone or laptop without the use of an adapter.
-Meanwhile, the Stealth 600 are more comfortable and have longer battery life.
+Meanwhile, the Stealth 600 are more comfortable and have a longer battery life.

 Logitech G PRO X WIRELESS LIGHTSPEED Gaming Headset